-Retiring can give people new lease on life, with less stress and significantly more free time.
-But life after work might not be as good for your heart as you may imagine…
+Retiring can give people a new lease on life, with less stress and significantly more free time.
+But life after work might not be as good for your heart health as you may imagine…

 Some cultures and countries don't recognize retirement.
 For example, there's no word for retirement in the Japanese language, at least not in the sense of permanently stopping work.
 It's not uncommon for Japan's resident s to work well beyond retirement age – leaving a job early is seen as unhealthy and damaging to health.
 When it comes to heart disease risk, according to the research we've mentioned above, they might be right.
 Does this mean you should put your early retirement plans on hold and continue working until you hit retirement age?
 Probably not.
 Any correlation between retirement age and health cannot be 100% confirmed; there are simply too many variables and factors involved.
 There are also contradictory results across different studies.